 A) It’s a reason for me to go to the pub and, as a Dad, I apparently need a REASON to go to the pub now.
 This one I can sell to my wife as entirely altruistic.

 B) No one book can tell you how to be a good parent.
 No full understanding of biology is going to prepare you entirely for watching your lady in labour or the tiredness that follows.

 All anyone can do is tell you what it was like for them, what they wish they’d known beforehand, and what they’d do if it happened again.

 Even then your experience of pregnancy, birth, and fatherhood is likely to be vastly different!

-The real beauty of Lee Price’s “The Goodfather” is that it reads exactly like he’s sitting across the table from you.
-A few pints deep, you’ve said “tell me everything” and he hasn’t stopped talking since.
+The real beauty of Lee Price’s “The Goodfather” is that it reads exactly like he’s sitting across the table from youin the pub.
+You are both a few pints deep, you’ve said “tell me everything” and he hasn’t stopped talking since.

 He’s delighted to be telling his story, he’s a Dad who is riding that wave of New Dad pride and wants you to share how euphoric it is.
 He is excitedly gesticulating about the things that went well and then giving you the sage, friendly, warning about the things that didn’t.
 He’s interrupting himself with a tid-bit of advice and jumping around as each hilarious memory comes flooding back to him.

 I’ve been “That Guy” with a number of friends, but the problem with the model of “parenting advice in the pub” is that the soon-to- be dad is rarely writing it down and, when you wake up the next morning, neither of you can quite remember how you got home, let alone what to pack in the Delivery Room bag!